Louis-Liu-one/Mine-Sweeper/README.md

 Copyright © 2024 Liu One  *All rights reserved.*

 ## How to Play?
-* First, click to mark a cell as a mine.
+* First, single click to mark a cell as a mine.

 * Second, double click to open a cell.

-* Third, click the green *click* sign first.
+* Third, if a green *click* cell appears, click it first.

-* Finally, play the game!
+* Finally, have a good time!

 ## Some Skills to Play
 **LEGEND**